BattleDemon/Battleships/README.md

 #### Video of Functionality
 [![IT Prototype 27 March](https://img.youtube.com/vi/BdwVXEb1Fnw/0.jpg)](https://www.youtube.com/watch?v=BdwVXEb1Fnw)
 #### Issues and Solutions
+The first issue I encountered was that using the radar scan on cells at the edges of the grid caused the game to crash.
+This happened because my implementation led to an integer underflow when converting back to usize.
+On the opposite edge, the game crashed due to attempting to modify a grid cell that was out of bounds, something the Macroquad grid documentation warned could be an issue.

+Another problem was with the torpedo system, which continued moving upwards after hitting an already hit cell instead of stopping as intended.
+This was an easy fix, I simply added an if statement to check if the torpedo was passing through a previously hit cell rather than just stopping at the first occupied one.

+I also encountered an issue with random ship placement, where ships could be placed on top of each other.
+This was because the random placement algorithm selected the first random position rather than iterating through multiple attempts to find one that met the placement requirements.
+Expanding the conditions for valid placement resolved this issue.

 ### Prototype 3: Reinforce and Patrol
 #### Code at March 30th